nebulabsnyc/PhoneHome/nebulalabs-phonehome/README.md

 Shipment
 -------------
 When a batch of logs is ready, it's passed to your `PhoneHomeSink` object.
 From there, you choose what to do, though typically, we think you'll want to send it to your backend with a network request.
 Since there isn’t a standard Android networking library and backend APIs are different, you’ll want to work it in to your existing patterns for network requests and API calls.
-Here’s a [sample](https://github.com/nebulabsnyc/PhoneHome/tree/master/samples/backend) of how you might do with this with the AndroidHttpClient.
+Here’s an [example](https://github.com/nebulabsnyc/PhoneHome/tree/master/example/backend) of how you might do with this with the AndroidHttpClient.

 We recommend specifying the device configuration associated with log events to simplify de-duping.
 One strategy is sending along the Android device model, SDK version, app versionCode, username, and/or other identifying information with the log events.
 After all, logs from a misbehaving device aren't very helpful if you can't tell from which device they came.

-Our [example app and backend](https://github.com/nebulabsnyc/PhoneHome/tree/master/samples) show one way to send device information with the requests.
+Our [example app and backend](https://github.com/nebulabsnyc/PhoneHome/tree/master/example) show one way to send device information with the requests.

 Display
 -------------
 We built a barebones, Bootstrap’d web dashboard to display logs we collected, but you can just as easily look at the lines, by user and device, in your database.
-In the sample backend application, the logs are stored in the logcat_events table.
+In the sample backend application, the logs are stored in the `logcat_events` table.

 Similarly, you could set user-log configurations using a simple web form or by editing the database directly.